taskcluster/taskcluster-rfcs/rfcs/0131-Implementing Checks API in tc-github while preserving Statuses API.md

 we must treat certain tasks with dependencies as a single checkrun, giving that checkrun the subgroup status to display on GitHub.
 Envisioning @dustin's desire to make this as customizable as possible, we would make it possible for users to set this in `.taskcluster.yml` for each individual task.
-The default would probably be 1:1 mapping from tasks to checkruns (each task will have a checkrun, even if it's a dependency or task started by a decision task).
+The default would probably be 1:1 mapping from tasks to checkruns (each task will have a checkrun, even if it's a dependency or task started by a decision task)
+- we can iterate on this in the later versions.

 # Open Questions